Candidates for 2026 Election

 Christopher Faulkner

 Chris was raised in a military family mostly in Massachusetts and is a proud veteran himself.
 He served as a Cavalry Scout in the Army and after being honorably discharged, earned an undergraduate degree in Criminal Justice from Fitchburg State and a graduate degree in Emergency Management and Homeland Security at National University.
 Working in the banking and investment side of residential and commercial construction, he has learned to develop and maintain complex budgets and analyze and anticipate possible effects and impacts projects might have on communities.
 Christopher and his wife Adelle moved to Holden in 2020 and have put down roots in the community.
 Christopher is dedicated to conducting thorough research on policies to ensure that decisions made will positively impact our neighbors and our community.
-He would love the opportunity to serve the town that he has made his home
+He would love the opportunity to serve the town that he has made his home.

 William Holmes